Slothkrew/slothkrew.com/_posts/2015-03-03-decisions-on-design.md

 We decided to go with a simple yet strict rule: TLS 1.2.
 That's it.
 We won't speak anything below that.
-While it's perfectly arguable that TLS 1.1 has not been broken either we don't see a point in supporting an older protocolfor no benefit.
+While it's perfectly arguable that TLS 1.1 has not been broken either we don't see a point in supporting an older protocol for no benefit.
 We have 2015, our processors can handle the additional workload.

 For server-software there is definitely no problem with that.
 Prosody, which we